Sales Literature Studio

 2.

-It’s expensive.
+This approach is expensive.
 It’s time-consuming.
-But perhaps the main risk is that it doesn’t scale.
+And perhaps the main risk is that it doesn’t scale.
 Your sales staff will eventually, no matter what, be the limiting factor for your growth.
 If you need a salesperson for every 10 new deals on average, and you’re trying to achieve 10,000 deals, you’ll need more competent salespeople than you’ll ever be able to hire.
+And what would be your strategy then?

 3.

 Third, you might doubt your product and start investing in new features.
-This is especially common for companies selling complex products and services, which are often run by the talented, technical experts who built them.
-“Of course,” they think, “if we just make the right feature, everyone will buy our product.”
+This is especially common for B2B companies selling complex products and services, which are often run by the talented, technical experts who built them.

 So what's the alternative?

-I work with companies and investors who are ready to grow their business while building long-term trust with consumers.
-I do this by helping teams assess whether they are using sales literature in the right way currently, and then creating a new tailored strategy that supports their goals for growth.
+I work with companies and investors who want to grow their business through building long-term trust with consumers.
+I do this by helping marketing, sales, and product teams assess whether they are using sales literature in the right way currently, and then working with them to create new, tailored assets that support their goals for growth.

-After working with leading tech brands like Sony and Metso, to emerging start-ups and boutique consulting firms, I’ve developed dependable systems to position products, identify missing elements in your communication, and develop the right sales literature for your business.
+After working with leading tech brands like Sony and Metso, to emerging start-ups and boutique consulting firms, I’ve developed dependable systems to position products, identify missing elements in your communication, and write the right sales literature for your business strategy.

-I use a proven methodology that I’ve developed while writing promotional literature over 5+ years and a wide range of clients and industries.
+I’ve developed my methodology while writing promotional literature over 5+ years and a wide range of clients and industries.
 It has supported me in developing dozens and dozens of white papers, handbooks, blogs, and social media posts that have opened doors and generated sales, and in certain cases grown organic leads up to 400%.

 Your strategy and writing is 100% bespoke, as it should be.

-The goal with my service is to work together one-on-one, and create a custom strategy your business truly understands.
-It’s done by listening carefully to every major stakeholder and adapting your strategy to their exact words.
-So, unlike formulaic templates and AI marketing tools, you’re left with a creative strategy you actually understand and can communicate clearly.
+The point of my service is to work together one-on-one, and create tailored strategies and custom sales literature that fits your exact business, speaks to your exact customers, and is adapted to your exact market conditions.
+That's done by listening carefully.
+So, unlike agencies that rely on formulaic templates and AI marketing tools, you’re left with a creative strategy you actually understand and can communicate clearly after the engagement is done.

 How I work with you.